Lake Titicaca, or Lago Titicaca in Spanish, is one of the most spectacular high-altitude lake in the world.

 The largest lake in South America

 The lake is one of South America's largest by virtue of its volume.
-It is also 3,812 meters above sea level, making it one of the world's highest navigable lakes.
+It is also 3,812 meters above sea level, making it the world's highest lake that is navigable.
 The turquoise waters are cold (some may even say icy), but this does not detract from the lake's natural beauty.

 Lake Titicaca covers some 3,305 square miles and is fed by quite many sources, chief of which are the Rivers Coata, Huancane, Ramis, Suchez, and Ilave, as well as some smaller rivers.
 Other sources include water from glaciers and rainfall.
 Lake Titicaca has two sub-basins – the Lago Grande (or Lago Chuchuito) and the smaller Lago Huiñaimarca (also called Lago Pequeño).
 The Tiquina Strait connects these basins.
 The lake is quite striking – the combination of brown and red-colored hills and the iridescent blue of the waters reflecting the clear sunlight is such an entrancing sight.